Introduction to Rural market Products

 - Industrialisation in the rural areas has brought in income stability and has increased the household purchasing capacity.
 There has increased in the procurement prices, i.e. farmers are being paid high for their rural market by the government.
 Good quality crops as a result of modern technology, suitable weather facilitate a good harvest; it also facilitates an increase in rural employment in the agriculture sector and its allied sectors.

 - Government policies such as NREGS have helped to do away with poverty and unemployment problems in the rural areas.
 These schemes have facilitated employment for at least one member of the family, thereby increasing the income of the family as a whole.

-- The changing lifestyle if the rural population over the period.
+- The changing lifestyle of the rural population over the period.
 There has been a change in the basic necessities, now a day’s every household owns a two-wheeler, mobile, and television.
-Entry-level versions of the commodity are giving way to branded commodities
+Entry-level versions of the commodity are giving way to branded commodities.

 Steps in Rural Market Products